 Page 2, 3rd line down correct spelling of weather to “whether”

 Item #8 Corrected to say “Barr stated that Mr. Spencer delivered more information for his interpretation request on 7-7-20.
 This does not meet the 30 day in advance requirement of the ZBA so that members have time to review.”
-Discussion followed...Jakubiak made motion
+Discussion followed...Jakubiak made motion TO NOT ACCEPT THE ADDITIONAL INFORMATION THAT CAME IN LATE.

 Motion by Barr to approve draft meeting minutes from the July 8, 2020 meeting with corrections, being sure Spencer’s documents are part of the minutes; motion seconded by Cook.
 Barr called for further discussion and vote; 5/0 motion carried.